porsche-design-system/porsche-design-system/packages/storefront/src/pages/developing/introduction.md

 - [Node.js & NPM](https://nodejs.org)

-### Get required NPM-Packages
+### Get required npm-packages

-All releases of the Porsche Design System are available as versioned NPM packages.
+All releases of the Porsche Design System are available as versioned npm packages.
 Please read more about them on the corresponding docs.

 - [Web components](developing/vanilla-js): `@porsche-design-system/components-js`